Ngopimas/mac-the-dev/README.md

 # Mac the Developer

 A browser-based endless runner game that reimagines the classic Mac gameplay within a software development theme.
-Players control a developer character racing against deadlines while collecting coffee cups for speed boosts and avoiding bugs and technical obstacles.
+Players control a developer character racing against deadlines while collecting power-ups and avoiding bugs and technical obstacles.

 ## Play the Game